democratic-csi/democratic-csi/README.md

   (note this can get reset by FreeNAS if you alter the user via the GUI later)

-- Instruct `democratic-csi` to use `sudo` by adding the following to your driver configuration:
+- Instruct `Democratic-CSI` to use `sudo` by adding the following to your driver configuration:

   ```